wu-alexander/FreshCollect/README.md

 ## FreshCollect

 FreshCollect is a mobile web app developed by three Le Wagon students as their final Project.
 Check out the result here: [FreshCollect](http://www.fresh-collect.xyz).
-Important!
-The design is optimised for mobile only.
-So switch to the mobile view, sign up and let's go!
+Sign up and let's go!
 <br>

 ###### Description